tatsumoto-ren/tatsumoto-ren.github.io/blog/what-is-your-opinion-on-laddering.md

 and when you read a grammar guide.
-When you're learning a language through input, all your time is spent immersing, you're not spending that much time with the previous language.
+When you're learning a language through input, all your time is spent immersing, you're not spending that much time with the base language.
 After you go monolingual, you completely stop getting exposure to the L2.

 To summarize,